Thomashighbaugh/fiction-fabricator/README.md

 3. **Usage:**
     ```bash
     python menu.py
     ```

-    Follow the on-screen prompts to provide a story topic and navigate through the menu options.
+    Follow the prompts to provide a topic and navigate the menu.

 ## Configuration

-The `config.py` file allows you to configure the LLM used:
+`config.py`:

-* `MODEL_NAME`: Specifies the name of the LLM on GLHF.
-Make sure to keep the `hf:` prefix for Hugging Face models.
+* `MODEL_NAME`: LLM name on GLHF (keep `hf:` prefix for Hugging Face models).
+* `TIMEOUT`: Timeout for LLM calls (seconds).
+* `RETRY_WAIT`: Wait time before retrying (seconds).

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Open an issue or submit a pull request.

 ## License

-This project is licensed under the [MIT License](LICENSE).
-The original GOAT Storytelling Agent was created by [Original Author Name/GitHub username].
-This enhanced edition is maintained by [Your Name/GitHub Username].
+MIT License.
+Original GOAT Storytelling Agent by Thomas Leon Highbaugh.
+This enhanced edition is maintained by Thomas Leon Highbaugh.

 ## Acknowledgements

-- Thanks to the original creator of the GOAT Storytelling Agent for providing the foundation for this project.
-- Thanks to GLHF for providing access to powerful LLMs.
+- Thanks to GLHF.